lengfei5/rnaseq_slurm/README.md

-## this pipeline is to process RNA seq data from raw data to the table for read counts
+## RNAseq is a pipeline to process RNA-seq data from raw data to the table for read counts

 --download_alignment.sh
   Input is text file with URL; particular attentions should be payed for format of this text file